eltos/SimpleDialogFragments/ISSUE_TEMPLATE.md

-*Hi!
-Feel free to share your ideas, suggest enhancements and report bugs.
+*Feel free to share your ideas, suggest enhancements and report bugs.
 To report a bug, please use the template below.
 If there are questions, please read the Wiki before creating an issue.*

+-- Description goes here --